Nilliz85/holidaze/README.md

 ## Features

-- List of all products on the homepage
+- List of all venues on the explore page
 - Look-ahead search bar
+- filter function with several different filters
-- Individual product pages
+- Individual venue details pages
-- Cart functionality with item count display
+- Booking functionality
-- Checkout and success page
-- Contact page with validation

 ## Technologies Used